Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Introduction

-In the literature, proof-theoretic formalisms and calculi have often been classified into \emph{internal} or \emph{external}.
-There is no formal definition of these properties and the proof-theoretic community lacks consensus on how each term should be precisely defined.
+In the literature, proof-theoretic formalisms and calculi have often been classified into \emph{internal} or \emph{external} (e.g.,~\cite{CiaLyoRamTiu21,DalLelOliPim20,Rea15}).
+There is no formal definition of these properties, and the proof-theoretic community lacks consensus on how each term should be precisely defined.
 Nevertheless, the literature abounds with informal definitions of internal and external calculi.
-Typically, internal calculi are described along multiple (sometimes intersecting, sometimes conflicting) lines; e.g. internal calculi have been qualified as proof systems omitting semantic elements from their syntax, or proof systems where every sequent is translatable into an equivalent logical formula.
-Often times, external calculi are defined as the opposite of internal calculi, and therefore, have also been qualified in multiple ways.
-It has been claimed that distinguishing internal and external calculi is useful because each type of calculus has distinct properties making one type better suited for certain applications than the other.
-For example, it has been claimed that internal calculi are better suited for establishing properties such as termination, interpolation, and optimal complexity, while external calculi are better suited for counter-model generation and permit easier proofs of cut admissibility and completeness~\cite{Vig00,Neg05}.
+Typically, internal calculi are described along multiple (sometimes intersecting, sometimes conflicting) lines; e.g., internal calculi have been qualified as proof systems omitting semantic elements from their syntax, or proof systems where every sequent is translatable into an equivalent logical formula.
+Often times, external calculi are defined as the opposite of internal calculi and, therefore, have also been qualified in multiple ways.
+It has been claimed that internal calculi are better suited than external calculi for establishing properties such as termination, interpolation, and optimal complexity, while it is purported that external calculi are better suited for counter-model generation and permit easier proofs of cut-admissibility and completeness.
+We will challenge this divide in this paper.

+Due to the diverse number of proof-theoretic formalisms, a large body of work has been dedicated to investigating the relationships between calculi within distinct formalisms by means of \emph{translations}.
+A translation is a function from one proof formalism into another which extends in a natural way to yield structure-preserving maps between derivations in the concrete calculi instantiating the formalisms.
+Translations represent a useful tool to formally compare and classify different kinds of proof systems.